 Long story short, yes.
 Android TV app development and React Native framework get along well.
 Creating an app with React has 4 key benefits for startup owners — cross-platform development, native-like elements, high performance, and community support.

 1. It is cross-platform

 The framework has a shared codebase for different operating systems and a bridge to invoke the rendering.
 Basically, it means that you can write one React Native component for the Android TV app, and it will smoothly and seamlessly work on other Smart TV devices.
 This feature makes the development process faster (and cheaper, since it is usually hourly-paid).
 Plus, in the future, you can quickly turn the app into an Apple TV app and multiply your audience.

 React Native uses native APIs, so the app will render native components and scroll or tap like a native one, while the development process will be more time-effective than the native development.

 3. Great productivity

 The framework interacts with native components through the bridge, so the performance is fast and smooth.
-It helps you focus on the testing and UX/UI instead of performance optimization.
-Also, React Native has a Hot Reload feature that allows it to discover, trace, and close bugs in real time, all without rewriting the whole code.
+It helps you focus on testing and UI/UX instead of performance optimization.
+Also, React Native has a Hot Reload feature that allows it to discover, trace, and close bugs in real-time, all without rewriting the whole code.